bitplane/simple9p/README.md

 ## Status

-This was cobbled together in a few hours for a proof of concept.
-It has no test coverage, and the only reason it actually works is because libixp is battle tested.
+This was cobbled together in a few hours using Claude for a proof of concept.
+It will eventually evolve into the default `qemount`'s back-end, unless I find something better.

-Probably safe for read access in non-critical situations, but if you're gonna use this in a way that risks anything you care about, then pay someone to write a full battery of tests and do a security review.
+Probably safe for read access in non-critical situations, but don't trust anything there's not a test for, and you've read the test, and... well... just don't trust it yet.

 ## License